teletrace/teletrace/website/docs/user-guide/sending-data/open_telemetry_collector.md

-If you are currently using your own [**OpenTelemetry Collector**](https://opentelemetry.io/docs/collector/getting-started/ "OpenTelemetry Collector") and are interested in leveraging that collector and emitting your spans and traces to Lupa, all you need to do is add a new otlphttp exporter or otlp exporter to your `collector.yaml` file.
+If you are currently using your own [**OpenTelemetry Collector**](https://opentelemetry.io/docs/collector/getting-started/ "OpenTelemetry Collector") and are interested in leveraging that collector and emitting your spans and traces to Teletrace, all you need to do is add a new otlphttp exporter or otlp exporter to your `collector.yaml` file.

 otlphttp configuration